-The frequency with which the software sends keepalive messages to its peer.
+The frequency with which the software sends keep alive messages to its peer.
 The default frequency is 60 seconds.
-Adjust as appropriate for your organization's needs.
+Adjust as appropriate for the needs of your organization.

 Hold Down Time

 The interval for which the software declares a peer dead after not receiving a keep alive message.
 This interval must be three times the keep alive interval.
 The default interval is 180 seconds.
-Adjust as appropriate for your organization's needs.
+Adjust as appropriate for the needs of your organization.

 Once peering between two BGP neighbors is achieved, the edge gateway starts a hold down timer.
 Every keep alive message it receives from the neighbor resets the hold down timer to 0.
 If the edge gateway fails to receive three consecutive keep alive messages, so that the hold down timer reaches three times the keep alive interval, the edge gateway considers the neighbor down and deletes the routes from this neighbor.

 If this BGP neighbor requires authentication, type the authentication password.

 Each segment sent on the connection between the neighbors is verified.
 MD5 authentication must be configured with the same password on both BGP neighbors, otherwise, the connection between them will not be made.

 Use this table to specify route filtering using a prefix list from this BGP neighbor.Caution:

 A block all rule is enforced at the end of the filters.